feast-dev/feast/docs/quickstart.md

 #### Open ports

-Please ensure that the following ports are available on your host machine:  `6565`, `6566`, `8888`, `9094`, `5432`.
+Please ensure that the following ports are available on your host machine:

+* `6565`
+* `6566`
+* `8888`
+* `9094`
+* `5432`

-If a port conflict cannot be resolved, you can modify all port mappings in the provided [docker-compose.yml](https://github.com/feast-dev/feast/tree/master/infra/docker-compose) file to use a different port on the host.
+If a port conflict cannot be resolved, you can modify the port mappings in the provided [docker-compose.yml](https://github.com/feast-dev/feast/tree/master/infra/docker-compose) file to use different ports on the host.

 #### Containers are restarting or unavailable